 A curried form of any function which takes multiple arguments can be created.
-One way to think of this is that each "arrow" in the function's signature represents a new function which can be created by supplying one more argument.
+One way to think of this is that each "arrow" in the function's created by supplying one more argument.

 Sections Operators are functions, and they can be curried like any other.
 For example, a curried version of "+" can be written as: